Proving Work Authorization & Reverification

 Why does my employer ask for papers showing work authorization?

-Since 1986, the immigration law requires employers to only hire workers who have authorization by the U.S. government to work in this country.
-The law requires employers to check (verify) the identity and work eligibility of each employee.
+Since 1986, federal immigration law requires employers to only hire workers who have authorization by the U.S. government to work in this country.
+The law requires employers to check (verify) the identity and work eligibility of each newly-hired employee.
 That is why all employees, not only immigrants, must complete an I-9 Form (Employment Eligibility Verification Form).
 Some employers also use E-Verify, which is a voluntary, internet-based program that allows participating employers to electronically verify the work eligibility of all new hires with the Department of Homeland Security (DHS) and the Social Security Administration (SSA).
 Employers that are registered for E-Verify should use the electronic system only after the worker has been hired and after completing the I-9 process.
 Some employers are also registered for the Social Security Number Verification Service (SSNVS), which is administered by the SSA but does not verify a person’s work authorization.
 The SSNVS can only verify that the Social Security number provided by the worker matches SSA’s records.

 Does the employer send the information to immigration?

 No, but the employer is required to keep the completed I-9 Forms on file for a specific period of time and must show them if requested by the Department of Homeland Security or certain other government authorities.
 Employers can make copies of the documents you choose to show, but they are not required to.
 If the employer decides to make copies, it must do so for all workers, and not only documents presented by immigrant workers.
 Note: if the employer is using E-Verify, that information will be shared with DHS.

 When and how do I have to show my work authorization to my employer?